voicegain/python-sdk/README.md

 ## Requirements

 In order to use this API you need account with Voicegain.
-You can create account by signing up on [Voicegain Portal](https://portal.voicegain.ai/signup).
+You can create an account by signing up on [Voicegain Portal](https://portal.voicegain.ai/signup).
 No credit card required to sign up.

 You can see pricing [here](https://www.voicegain.ai/pricing) - basically, it is 1 cent a minute for off-line and 1.25 cents a minute for real-time.
 There is a Free Tier of 600 minutes that renews each month.